minghao2016/combiroc/README.md

 Main documentation is in the package's vignette.
 You can also find the web version of the documentation at the project website <https://ricrossi.github.io/combiroc>, created with `pkgdown`.

-## Code authors
+## Contributors

-Package authors and curators: Ivan Ferrari, Riccardo L. Rossi Initial code and Shiny App author: Saveria Mazzara
+* Package authors and curators: Ivan Ferrari, Riccardo L. Rossi
+* Initial code and Shiny App author: Saveria Mazzara